gazzmanzx6/OC_Dell_Latitude_7370/README.md

 # OC Dell Latitude 7370
-OpenCore EFI MacOS Catalina on Dell Latitude 7370
+OpenCore EFI MacOS Catalina or Big Sur on Dell Latitude 7370

 Use at your own risk!
 I can not be held responsible for any damage done.